 International BioGENEius Challenge

 Recognizes outstanding research in biotechnology.
 Process is state, national, international; hosted by the Biotechnology Institute.
 Top prize is a $7,500 cash award.
-For high school students only; application deadline is April 2.
+For high school students only; application deadline is in April each year.

 Google Science Fair

 The Google Science Fair is an online science competition open to students ages 13-18 from around the globe.
 Top prize is a $50,000 scholarship.

-If you know of additional science fair events in the DC area that we should know about, please contact the VP for the Junior Academy.
+If you know of additional science fair events in the DC area that we should know about, please contact the VP of the Junior Academy.
 Thanks!